michac789/CS50-AI/README.md

     # you can also have your own list of words or crossword structure to generate
 ```

-Note that there is not always going to be a solution.
+Note that there is not always going to be a solution for every pair of word set and crossword structure.

 ## [Project 4a: Shopping](shopping)